 Nancy Hogg- 817-269-5574

 Another great skill learned in horse judging is the ability to give oral reasons.
-A class is designated as an oral reasons class.
-The contestants take notes on that class and at the end of the contest go before a judge and give an orderly explanation of why they placed the class the way they did.
+The contestants take notes on a class and at the end of the contest go before a judge and give an orderly explanation of why they placed the class the way they did.
 This is public speaking at it's best!
 It is a valuable life skill.
-You can imagine the thoughts that go through a shy nine year old youth's mind about this task, but over the years they have all been able to do it and get better each time.
+You can imagine the thoughts that go through a shy nine year old's mind about this task, but over the years they have all been able to do it and get better each time.

 The horse judging program in Johnson County was started in 1988 by Ed Bader, who is still the coach to this day.
-Through the years the program has grown from a half dozen youth to an organization of 25 plus youth each year.
-They are divided into two age groups: 13 and under, and 14 and up.
+The judgers are divided into two age groups: 13 and under, and 14 and up.
 Through hard work, trial and error, and dedication this program has grown into one of the most successful programs in the state.
 The team attends about 8 judging's throughout the state of Texas.
 These include Fort Worth, San Antonio, San Angelo and the Paint World show in Fort Worth to name a few.
 Johnson County teams have won all these contests at both the senior and junior levels.
-In addition to these judging's, Johnson County hosts it's own annual contest.
-This next year, it will be held on January 15, 2011, at the Diamond W. Arena in Alvarado, Texas.
-There will be about 75 teams from across the state of Texas.
+In addition to these judgings, Johnson County hosts it's own annual contest in January of each year.

 You do not have to own a horse to be on the Judging Team